bobirdmi/genetic-algorithms/docs/intro.rst

   - with real values (searching for global minimum or maximum of the specified function)

   - with binary encoding combination of some input data

+- old population is completely replaced with a new computed one at the end of each generation (generational population model)

 - two types of fitness value optimalization